GUIDE 2024

 Most documentation managers have a Bachelor’s degree in business, English, or communication and previous experience as a senior technical writer.

 With experience as a senior technical writer working on all kinds of documents, documentation managers better understand the intricacies of documentation, written communication skills, and compliance.
+In such a specialized industry as hazardous chemicals, documentation management requires a solid understanding of all safety related documentation, and compliance issues.

 In today’s market, knowing at least one coding language is also helpful for online documents.

-Document Manager Skills
+Document Manager Responsibilities and Document Manager Skills

 On top of having a background as a technical writer, other valuable skills can help you succeed among documentation managers.